SamEdwardes/samedwardes.com/src/content/blog/2024-08-07-notion-links/index.md

 ## Astro

 My website is built on Astro.
 As of August 2024, the entire site is statically generated except for `/links`.
 One of the parts I like about Astro is you can opt to have some pages server side rendered, while other pages can be statically rendered.
-The `/links` page has to server side rendered everytime because the links could change at any moment!
+The `/links` page has to server side rendered every time because the links could change at any moment!

 You can see how I implemented the links page here: <https://github.com/SamEdwardes/samedwardes.com/blob/main/src/pages/links/index.astro>.
 This page include the JavaScript where I query the Notion database: